cogment/cogment-doc/docs/reference/parameters.md

 ```
 cogment://discover/actor?__actor_class=xxx&__implementation=yyy
-cogment://discover/actor?__actor_class=xxx&__implementation=yyy&?tag=blue
-cogment://discover/actor?__actor_class=xxx&__implementation=yyy&?tag=red&zone=1
+cogment://discover/actor?__actor_class=xxx&__implementation=yyy&tag=blue
+cogment://discover/actor?__actor_class=xxx&__implementation=yyy&tag=red&zone=1
 ```

 Where "xxx" and "yyy" are values taken from the context (typically the trial start parameters).
-For each type of endpoint, the context provides the path and these properties (if available):
+For each type of endpoint, the context provides the path as described [below](#discovery-path), and these properties (if available):

--   For actor contexts: path is `actor`, properties are `__actor_class` and `__implementation`
+-   For actor contexts: properties are `__actor_class` and `__implementation`
--   For environment contexts: path is `environment` and property is `__implementation`
+-   For environment contexts: property is `__implementation`
--   For all other contexts, no properties are provided and the discovery path is as described [below](#discovery-path)
+-   For all other contexts, no properties are provided by the context

+These properties are implicitly registered in the directory when starting an actor or environment service from a SDK.
+But if explicitly registering the services to the directory, these properties must be provided if a context discovery endpoint is used (otherwise the service will not be found).

 An **explicit discovery endpoint**, as opposed to a context discovery endpoint, is a URL with a path, and needs to explicitly provide all the necessary information in the URL (the context of the endpoint will be ignored).
-In other words, no context property will be implicitly added to the URL query sent to the directory, the user is fully responsible to match the URL to the need.
+In other words, no context property will be implicitly added to the URL query sent to the directory, the user is fully responsible to match the URL to the need (and match the properties).

 ##### Discovery path